Hackdromeda/BugBrowser/README.md

 * Font color customized (Awaiting SDK Support)
 * Notifications on your watch list of programs (Notifications SDK is Invite-Only for Alexa)
 * Remove message on enabling that account linking is required as it is only needed for one intent (Awaiting platform support)
+* We, the developers of Bug Browser, support open source software and will be open sourcing the entire project under the MIT license on GitHub after the conclusion of the Alexa Life Hacks challenge.

 # Built With
 * [Node.js](https://nodejs.org/en/)